7 Fun Things to Do at Yaquina Head Outstanding Natural Area

 Harbor seals lounge on the rocks at Cobble Beach

 On a clear day, you can see for miles from the lighthouse viewpoint at Yaquina Head.
 The ocean surrounds you in three directions, providing the perfect opportunity to watch for whales out in the water.
-I will spare you my pathetic whale pictures, all dark specks almost indistinguishable from ocean waves, but in-person whale sightings are unforgettable.
+I will spare you my pathetic whale pictures from Yaquina Head, all dark specks almost indistinguishable from ocean waves, but in-person whale sightings are unforgettable.
 People (and not just me) jump, squeal, and point when they first spot a whale.
 Look for the telltale spout from a blowhole, which is a sure sign you found one.
 You may also see the gray arch of a back, fin, or tail.
 Most whales seen off the Oregon Coast are gray whales.
-There is a small population that lives near the central Oregon Coast year-round, but a much larger group migrates through the area twice a year.
+A small population lives near the central Oregon Coast year-round, but a much larger group migrates through the area twice a year.
 Expect the winter whale migration from mid-December until mid-January and the spring migration from the end of March through May.

 Harbor seal mom and pup